-In July 2001, he directed the music for Opening Ceremony of Former President Bill Clinton’s new office in Harlem, New York.
-Also TOYA has been producing American Diva's vocal group called "Wild Women" featuring Maxine Brown, Beverly Crosby, Ella Garett and Sherryl Marshall since 2001.
-He took "Wild Women" to the tour of Japan of 14 cities in the spring of 2006 and November 2008.
+In July 2001, he directed the music for the opening ceremony of Former President Bill Clinton’s new office in Harlem, New York.
+In addition, since 2001 TOYA has been producing an American Diva's vocal group called "Wild Women" featuring Maxine Brown.
+In the Spring of 2006 and 2008, he took the group on tour in Japan to perform in 14 cities.